-LNAP 11.1 Protect the scenic highways in the Lakeview/Nuevo planning area from change that would diminish the aesthetic value of views of the Bernasconi Hills, the San Jacinto River, the Mystic Lake Corridor, and the San Jacinto Wildlife Area in accordance with the Scenic Highways section of the General Plan Land Use, Multipurpose Open Space, and Circulation Elements.
+LNAP 10.111.1 Protect the scenic highways in the Lakeview/Nuevo planning area from change that would diminish the aesthetic value of views of the Bernasconi Hills, the San Jacinto River, the Mystic Lake Corridor, and the San Jacinto Wildlife Area in accordance with the Scenic Highways section of the General Plan Land Use, Multipurpose Open Space, and Circulation Elements.

-Community Environmental Transportation Acceptability Process (CETAP) Corridors
+Community and Environmental Transportation Acceptability Process (CETAP) Corridors

 The population and employment of Riverside County are expected to significantly increase over the next twenty years.
-The Community Environmental Transportation Acceptability Process (CETAP) was established to evaluate the need and the opportunities for the development of new or expanded transportation corridors in western Riverside County to accommodate increased growth and to preserve quality of life.
+The Community and Environmental Transportation Acceptability Process (CETAP) was established to evaluate the need and the opportunities for the development of new or expanded transportation corridors in western Riverside County to accommodate increased growth and to preserve quality of life.
 These transportation corridors include a range of transportation options such as highways or transit, and are developed with careful consideration for potential impacts to habitat requirements, land use plans, and public infrastructure.
-CETAP has identified four priority corridors for the movement of people and goods: Winchester to Temecula Corridor, CETAP East-West Corridor, Moreno Valley to San Bernardino Corridor, and Riverside County - Orange County Corridor.
+CETAP has identified three-four priority corridors for the movement of people and goods: Banning/Beaumont Winchester to Temecula Corridor, CETAP East-West Corridor, Hemet to Corona/Lake Elsinore, and Moreno Valley to San Bernardino County-Corridor, and Riverside County - Orange County Corridor.

-The East-West CETAP Corridor passes through the Lakeview/Nuevo planning area along the Ramona Expressway.
+The Hemet to Corona/Lake Elsinore East-West CETAP Corridor passes through the Lakeview/Nuevo planning area along the Ramona Expressway.
 This corridor could accommodate a number of transportation options, including vehicular traffic and high occupancy vehicle lanes.

-LNAP 12.1 Accommodate the East-West CETAP Corridor in accordance with the General Plan Circulation Element.
+LNAP 11.112.1 Accommodate the Hemet to Corona/Lake Elsinore East-West CETAP Corridor in accordance with the General Plan Circulation Element.

-The open space system and the methods for its acquisition, maintenance, and operation are calibrated to its many functions: visual relief, natural resources protection, habitat preservation, passive and active recreation. protection from natural hazards, and various combinations of these purposes.
+The open space system and the methods for its acquisition, maintenance, and operation are calibrated to its many functions: visual relief, natural resources protection, habitat preservation, passive and active recreation, protection from natural hazards, and various combinations of these purposes.
 This is what is meant by a multipurpose open space system.